nikipore/luftmensch/content/blog/2016-08-19-roonbridge-on-raspberry-pi.markdown

 ###To Do###

-- Resize root partition with VirtualBox and GParted Live CD
-- Bluetooth
+- Bluetooth audio (both TX and RX)